rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 [perfdash]: https://perf.rust-lang.org/dashboard.html

-If you suspect that your change may cause a performance regression (or improvement), you can request a "perf run" (your reviewer may also request one before approving).
+If you suspect that your change may cause a performance regression (or improvement), you can request a "perf run" (and your reviewer may also request one before approving).
 This is yet another bot that will compile a collection of benchmarks on a compiler with your changes.
 The numbers are reported [here][perf], and you can see a comparison of your changes against the latest master.

-For an introduction to the performance of Rust code in general which would also be useful in rustc development, see [The Rust Performance Book].
+> For an introduction to the performance of Rust code in general
+> which would also be useful in rustc development, see [The Rust Performance Book].

 [perf]: https://perf.rust-lang.org
 [The Rust Performance Book]: https://nnethercote.github.io/perf-book/

-## Pull Requests
+## Pull requests

 Pull requests (or PRs for short) are the primary mechanism we use to change Rust.
 GitHub itself has some [great documentation][about-pull-requests] on using the